 The Centre (also the centre of gravity) is the point in the body for the calibration of the resting tone of all the connective tissues throughout the body.
-So as we Centre we create a healthier functional tension in our tissues and alleviate stress throughout our entire being.
+So as we Centre we create healthier functional tensions in our tissues and alleviate stress throughout our entire being.

-At a more subtle level, tuning into our Centre helps us to develop greater awareness of our bodily sensations which are the physical manifestation of our emotional realm.
+At a more subtle level, tuning into our Centre helps us to develop greater awareness of our bodily sensations.
+Bodily sensations are the physical manifestation of our emotional realm.

 Emotions are stories that carry a charge with them.
-The charges may be ever so subtle charges or gross and highly tangible such as anger or sadness.
-Every sensation however is the root of our emotional stories.
+The charges may be ever so subtle or gross and highly tangible such as anger or sadness.
+Sensations are the roots of our emotional stories.

 Psychological approaches today recognise that when we feel the physical sensations and release the energetic charge in our cells, our stories and perspective of life changes.
-We heal.
-The stories lose their power over us.
+We heal and grow.
+And the stories lose their power over us.

 With this energetic release we then become more relaxed.

-Bring awareness to the Centre, the abdomen, align the spine, breathe into the belly and feel the subtle or gross sensations coursing through the body.
+"Feel your emotions" by bringing awareness to the Centre – the abdomen, align your spine, breathe into the belly and feel the subtle or gross sensations coursing through your body.